umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 - Serializing requests and deserializing the API responses.
 - Handling cases where the token has expired and obtaining a new one via a refresh token.

-There are though also differences, across request and response structures and variations in the details of the flow itself.
+There are also differences across the request and response structures and variations in the details of the flow itself.

 The package tries to implement a single, best practice implementation of working with OAuth.
 For particular providers the specific flow required can be customized via configuration or code.

 ## Features

 For the solution developer, the Umbraco Authorized Services offers two primary features.

+### Authorized Services in the backoffice

 Firstly there's a tree available in the _Settings_ section of the backoffice, called _Authorized Services_.
 The tree shows the list of services based on the details provided in configuration.